siderolabs/talos/docs/talosctl/talosctl_cluster_create.md

-      --cni-cache-dir string        CNI cache directory path (firecracker only) (default "/var/lib/cni") --cni-conf-dir string         CNI config directory path (firecracker only) (default "/etc/cni/conf.d") --cpus string                 the share of CPUs as fraction (each container) (default "1.5") --custom-cni-url string       install custom CNI from the URL (Talos cluster) --disk int                    the limit on disk size in MB (each VM) (default 4096) --dns-domain string           the dns domain to use for cluster (default "cluster.local")
+      --cni-cache-dir string        CNI cache directory path (firecracker only) (default "/var/lib/cni") --cni-conf-dir string         CNI config directory path (firecracker only) (default "/etc/cni/conf.d") --cpus string                 the share of CPUs as fraction (each container) (default "1.5") --crashdump                   print debug crashdump to stderr when cluster startup fails --custom-cni-url string       install custom CNI from the URL (Talos cluster) --disk int                    the limit on disk size in MB (each VM) (default 4096) --dns-domain string           the dns domain to use for cluster (default "cluster.local")